Unless you test for it, there’s no way of knowing if lead is in drinking water.

 In short, probably not.

-Any time a child’s test shows an elevated blood lead level (at or above 5 micrograms per deciliter (μg/dL)), the Health Department tries to identify the source of the exposure.
+Any time a child’s blood lead test shows a detectable level, the Health Department tries to identify the source of the exposure.
 By testing all child care facilities and requiring remediation, we will be certain that any exposure from drinking water at a child care facility has been identified and reduced.

 When deciding whether to test a child for lead in response to a child care provider’s water test results, it is important to understand that the possible exposure to lead from drinking the water at a child care facility may only be a part of the picture.
 There are other possible sources of lead (see the next question), and the amount in drinking water can add a child's overall lead exposure.
 We also can’t know how much water an individual child drank at the child care facility, so the amount of exposure is unknown.

 Exposure to lead is a public health concern in Vermont.
 Possible sources include dust from chipping or peeling lead-based paint, toys, keys, jewelry, pottery, dishes, contaminated soil, old plumbing pipes and fixtures, imported candy and foods, and antique, vintage and salvaged goods.
 While a major source of lead poisoning in Vermont children is paint, lead in plumbing pipes and fixtures can add to a child’s overall lead exposure.
 Learn about lead hazards and how to prevent lead poisoning